58.1 MB (4.1 MB compressed)

-Basal-cell carcinoma skin cancer.
-Close-up of a superficial spreading basal-cell carcinoma (BCC) on the back of a 83-year-old male patient.
+Basal cell carcinoma skin cancer.
+Close-up of a superficial spreading (metastasising) basal cell carcinoma (BCC) in the skin of an 85-year-old female patient.
 BCC is the most common form of skin cancer among fair-skinned people.
 It usually appears on the face and is thought to be caused by the ultraviolet radiation in sunlight.
 It slowly destroys surrounding tissue, but rarely spreads to other parts of the body.
 Treatments for basal cell carcinoma include radiotherapy, cryotherapy, cauterization and surgical excision.